-The Culture of Life was beautifully displayed in the suffering and death of our beloved Pope John Paul II, in contrast to the 13-day starvation of Terry Schiavo before her horrible death on March 31, 2005.
+The Culture of Life was beautifully displayed in the suffering and death of Pope John Paul II, in contrast to the 13-day starvation of Terry Schiavo before her horrible death on March 31, 2005.
 The Pope joined his two-month suffering to that of Christ (Colossians 1:24), and was offered sustenance until his peaceful death on April 2, 2005.

 2 New American Bible, Revised Edition.
 Catholic Book Publishing, Totowa, New Jersey, 2011.

 3 The Hippocratic Oath.
 Dorland's Illustrated Medical Dictionary, 30th Edition, Elsevier, Philadelphia, 854, 2003.